The Four Seasons (band): 1969–1975: The Genuine Imitation Life Gazette; Departure of Tommy DeVito; Declining record sales; Move to Motown

+1975–1977: Signing with Warner Bros.; Resurgence of commercial success

+As "My Eyes Adored You" climbed the Hot 100 singles chart in early 1975, Uttal was persuaded to release The Four Seasons Story, a two-record compilation of the band's biggest hit singles from 1962 to 1970.
+It quickly became a gold record, selling over one million copies before the RIAA started awarding platinum records for million-selling albums.
+Uttal was unwilling to sign the group as a whole, but left a loophole in Valli's contract allowing him to stay with the group if they signed with another label.
+Gaudio then approached Mike Curb with a new song, "Who Loves You," with Ciccone on lead vocal due to Valli being overseas during the recording; Curb, who appreciated the band for their drug-free, clean-cut reputation, helped secure an agreement with Warner Bros.
+Records, who was intrigued by a new Four Seasons lead singer.
+Valli was unwilling to give up lead vocal duties and managed to halt the release of "Who Loves You" until he could replace Ciccone's vocal with his own.
+Long departed the band following the release of "Who Loves You," amid disagreements with the newer, younger members of the band; Ciccone would take over as the band's bassist full-time after Long's resignation.
+The album Who Loves You became a surprise million-seller for the band, as Valli ultimately agreed to cede some lead vocals to Polci and Ciccone, making it the first album since Massi's departure to feature a lead or co-lead other than Valli prominently.

-In 1975, record sales exploded for both Valli and the Four Seasons as both acts had million-selling singles in the United States ("My Eyes Adored You" hit #1 on the Hot 100 for Valli in March, "Who Loves You" peaked at #3 in November for the band and number 6 in the UK chart).
-In the United Kingdom, Tamla Motown released "The Night" as a single on the 'Mowest' label and saw it reach the #7 position on the UK Singles Chart.
+In 1975, record sales exploded for both Valli and the Four Seasons as both acts had million-selling singles in the United States ("My Eyes Adored You" hit No. 1 on the Hot 100 for Valli in March, "Who Loves You" (with Valli on lead) peaked at No. 3 in November for the band and No. 6 in the UK chart).
+In the United Kingdom, Tamla Motown released "The Night" as a single on the 'Mowest' label and saw it reach the No. 7 position on the UK Singles Chart.
 "My Eyes Adored You" was also a top 10 hit in the United Kingdom in February of that year.
-Valli had his first truly solo hit in the summer of 1975 when the Bob Crewe-produced "Swearin' to God" followed "My Eyes Adored You" into the upper reaches of the Hot 100, peaking at the #6 position and capitalizing on the growing disco craze.
+Valli had his first truly solo hit in the summer of 1975 when the Bob Crewe-produced "Swearin' to God" followed "My Eyes Adored You" into the upper reaches of the Hot 100, peaking at the No. 6 position and capitalizing on the growing disco craze.
 The song was released in three forms: the eight-minute album version, the ten-minute extended 12-inch single version, and the four-minute single version.
-This record featured Patti Austin on bridge vocals before she became well-known.
-Valli followed this with a discofied #11 hit version of Ruby & the Romantics' "Our Day Will Come", also featuring Austin.
+This record featured Patti Austin on bridge vocals before she became well known.
+Valli followed this with a discofied No. 11 hit version of Ruby & the Romantics' "Our Day Will Come", also featuring Austin.

-The album Who Loves You became a surprise million-seller for the band, as it was the first Four Seasons album to prominently feature lead vocals by anyone other than Valli ("Sorry" on Half & Half had featured Gaudio, DeVito and Long minus Valli, while "Wall Street Village Day" on Genuine Imitation Life Gazette featured Valli on just a couple of 'bridge' section lead vocal lines).
-Gerry Polci did about half of the lead vocals, sharing them with Valli and one led by Ciccone ('Slip Away').
-The title song had Valli doing the lead on the verses, but none of the trademark falsettos in the chorus.
-It was a top 10 British hit in October 1975, relaunching their career there.